Plant of the Month Classes

 Let’s get together and learn to love some weeds!
 It turns out we can’t really love anyone without getting to know them.
 In these monthly classes, we will get to know plants, spend time with them, and learn to appreciate them one by one.
 Studying one plant at a time allows us to build deeper relationships.
 Beyond simply naming plants and learning how to eat them, we’ll spend a whole day getting to know them more intimately.
 Where do they live?
 What do they look like?
 How do they serve the ecosystem?
 How can we gather them in a regenerative and respectful way?
 What can we make with this plant?

-Part lecture, part hands-on learning, in this series we will meet for four hours on the third Saturday of every month to make food, medicine, or crafts (like natural dyes, wooden spoons, or baskets).
+Part lecture, part hands-on learning, in this series we will meet for four hours on one Saturday of every month to make food, medicine, or crafts (like natural dyes, wooden spoons, or baskets).
 We will focus on plants that are extremely accessible and common within Portland, making it easy to incorporate what we learn into regular practice.
 We’ll meet at Rewild Portland headquarters, Green Anchors, and other various places around the city so that we can see the month’s plant in its growing form before discovering what foods, medicines, or crafts we can make with them.

 Throughout each season we will see how the types of plants that are available changes, and come to know our landscape better by witnessing subtle shifts.
 Seasonal learning helps us connect with the plants, our sense of place, and each other.
 Each lesson will incorporate ethics, history, storytelling, joy, creativity, and pure tomfoolery.